-4.07.01: Are the vehicles transporting fresh produce from field to facility limited to this function only, maintained in proper condition, and adequate for the purpose?
+4.07.01: Are the vehicles loading and transporting fresh produce from growing area to facility limited to this function only, maintained in proper condition, and adequate for the purpose?
 Total compliance (5 points): Vehicles transporting product should be limited to this function only and should be adequate for transporting produce.
-Vehicles should be in a good state of repair, clean, odor free, free from personal items, and free from chemical and microbiological contamination.
+Vehicles should be part of the sanitation program, in a good state of repair, clean, odor free, free from personal items, and free from chemical and microbiological contamination.
 If loads are tied down, tarps, belts, ropes, etc., should also be in good working order, without contamination risk to product.

-Single/isolated instance(s) of an issue with a transport vehicle.
+• Single/isolated instance(s) of an issue with a transport vehicle.

-Numerous instances of issues with transport vehicle(s).
+• Numerous instances of issues with transport vehicle(s).

-• Systematic failure to maintain transport vehicles in good repair, in good working order and/or to prevent contamination risk to the product.
+• Fundamental failure to maintain transport vehicles in good repair, in good working order and/or to prevent contamination risk to the product.

-4.07.02: Is there a system in place to track product from the farm?
-If No, go to 4.08.01.
+4.07.02: Is there a system in place to track product from the growing area?

-Total points 15: There should be a tracking system in place to ensure that product can be traced back to each exact growing location and harvest date (e.g., grower identification, farm identification, block, harvesting date, etc.).
+Total points (10 points): There should be a tracking system in place to ensure that product can be traced back to each exact growing location and harvest date (e.g., grower identification, farm identification, block, harvesting date, etc.).